ChrisPappalardo/eparse/README.rst

 Scan
 ----
-To scan one or more directories for Excel files with descriptive information, you can use the `scan` command like so:
+To scan one or more directories for Excel files with descriptive information, you can use the :bash:`scan` command like so:

 .. code-block:: bash

     $ eparse -v -i <path_to_files> scan

-Increase the verbosity with additional flags, such as `-vvv`, for more descriptive information about the file(s), including sheet names.
+Increase the verbosity with additional flags, such as :bash:`-vvv`, for more descriptive information about the file(s), including sheet names.